Anandabhadram: Pre-production

 Sabu Cyril was originally scheduled to direct the film with actress Meera Jasmine in the lead.
 Production was delayed due to a strike in the Malayalam film industry in June 2004.
 Later, Cyril became busy with Shankar's film Anniyan.
 At this point, Santosh Sivan stepped in to replace Cyril.
 Cyril's assistant Sunil Babu art directed the film.

 Filming

 Like his earlier directorial ventures Asoka and The Terrorist (a.k.a.
-Malli), Santosh was also the cinematographer for Anathabhadram.
-Prithviraj as the hero had his biggest success of 2005, out of the five cinemas he did that year.
-Manoj K Jayan was to have a sannyasin look with long hair in the proposed Sabu Cyril version, but sported a more contemporary look in the version that was eventually shot, winning much critical accolades.
+Malli), Santosh was also the cinematographer for Anandabhadram.
+Prithviraj, as the hero, had his biggest success of 2005, out of the five cinemas he did that year.
+Manoj K Jayan was to have a sannyasin look with long hair in the proposed Sabu Cyril version, but sported a more contemporary look in the version that was eventually shot, winning many critical accolades.
+The village and the tharavad/ancestral home shown in the movie was set in a village in Palakkad.

 Music

 Initially Sabu Cyril was the film director and Santhosh Sivan was the Cinematographer.
 Vidyasagar composed songs for the film penned by Sreekumaran Thampi.
 The songs were never recorded.
 After some months Sabu Cyril opted not to direct the film due to other reasons.
 And the film was taken over by Santosh Sivan who appointed M. G. Radhakrishnan for the film.
 Radhakrishnan went on to win Asianet Film Awards as the best music director for the film's tracks.
 He also did the score for Sivapuram, the Telugu version of the film.
 M. G. Sreekumar won Asianet Award as the Best Male Playback Singer for singing "Pinakkamano".